Year End Giving: The Step-by-Step Guide for Nonprofits

 Use analytics to gain insight into campaign effectiveness and make real-time adjustments to your website, donation page, and messaging.

-Track conversion rates on your website and donation page
+• Track conversion rates on your website and donation page.
+This integration is included with every GiveSmart plan.

-Track your reach on Facebook, Twitter, and Instagram
+• Track your reach on Facebook, Twitter, Instagram, and more

 Tip: Only require fields on your donation page that help you get to know your donors without making it hard to give—the fewer the better.
 Donating should be quick and easy!